techworkersco/techworkersco.github.io/call-for-submissions.md

 </p>

 <p class="lead" markdown="1">
 Our editorial collective would love to hear your story and help you write.
-Since May 1, 2020, we’ve been publishing a newsletter with workers’ perspectives, moving at the speed of trust and building reliable processes &mdash; you can read more in [our about page](/about/).
+Since May 1, 2020, we’ve been publishing a newsletter with workers’ perspectives, moving at the speed of trust and building reliable processes &mdash; read more in [our about page](/about/).
 Now, we're excited to share this open call for contributors and collaborators.
 </p>
 </div>